veevelder/aof/README.md

 Mandatory arguments for the OPTION field
-  -a, --allatori              checks for Allatori obfuscation -A, --all                   checks against all obfuscators -h, --help                  prints this help file -j, --jarg                  checks for jarg (Java Archive Grinder) obfuscation -k, --klassmaster           checks for Zelix KlassMaster obfuscation -p, --proguard              checks for Proguard obfuscation
+  -a, --allatori              checks for Allatori obfuscation -A, --all                   checks against all obfuscators -h, --help                  prints this help message -j, --jarg                  checks for jarg (Java Archive Grinder) obfuscation -k, --klassmaster           checks for Zelix KlassMaster obfuscation -p, --proguard              checks for Proguard obfuscation